casdoor/casdoor-website/docs/how-to-connect/desktop-sdks/electron-app.md

 | clientSecret         | the Client Secret of your Casdoor application                                                   | `src/App.js`         |
 | casdoorServiceDomain | your Casdoor server URL                                                                          | `public/electron.js` |

-If you don't set these parameters, this project will use the [Casdoor online demo](https://door.casdoor.com/) as the defult Casdoor server and use the [Casnode](https://door.casdoor.com/applications/app-casnode) as the default Casdoor application.
+If you don't set these parameters, this project will use the [Casdoor online demo](https://door.casdoor.com/) as the default Casdoor server and use the [Casnode](https://door.casdoor.com/applications/app-casnode) as the default Casdoor application.

 ## Available commands